ATARI ONLINE PRIVACY STATEMENT

 Customer-provided Information: You may provide to us what is generally called “personally identifiable” information (including, but not limited to your full name, email address, PayPal account, home/mobile telephone number, bank account and/or credit card number, and billing and shipping information) if you purchase something from us.

-“Cookies” Information: When you use the Website, we may send one or more cookies, small text files containing a string of alphanumeric characters, to your computer.
+“Cookies” Information: When you use the Website, game or application, we may send one or more cookies, small text files containing a string of alphanumeric characters, to your computer.
 We may use both session cookies and persistent cookies.
 A session cookie disappears after you close your web browser.
-A persistent cookie remains after you close your web browser and may be used by your web browser on subsequent visits to the Website.
+A persistent cookie remains after you close your web browser and may be used by your web browser on subsequent visits to the Website, game or application.
 Persistent cookies can be removed.
 Please review your web browser’s “Help” file to learn the proper way to modify your cookie settings.

-“Automatically Collected” Information: When you use the Website or open one of our HTML emails, we may automatically record certain information from your system by using different types of tracking technology.
-This “automatically collected” information may include but is not limited to Internet Protocol address (“IP Address”), geo-location data, a unique user ID, version of software installed, system type, the content and pages that you access on the Website, and the dates and times that you visited the Website.
+“Automatically Collected” Information: When you use the Website, games or applications, or open one of our HTML emails, we may automatically record certain information from your system by using different types of tracking technology.
+This “automatically collected” information may include but is not limited to Internet Protocol address (“IP Address”), geo-location data, a unique user ID, version of software installed, system type, the content and pages that you access on the Website, game or application, and the dates and times that you visited the Website, game or application.

 Information Collected by Third Parties: We may receive personal information about you from third parties if you have agreed to share this personal information with us.

 The Information We Collect – Games or Applications

 When you register for, and use our games or applications, we collect the information that you give to us.
 This may include information like your name, email address, date of birth, country of residence, and language.